-Philosophically, I am against full-time staff working from home.
+Philosophically, I am against full-time staff working from home for any significant portion of the week.
 Here’s why:

 We read in Mark’s gospel “And he [Jesus] went up on the mountain and called to him those whom he desired, and they came to him.
 And he appointed twelve (whom he also named apostles) so that they might be with him and he might send them out to preach and have authority to cast out demons.”
 (Mark 3:13-15 ESV)